About the programme

 Second semester focuses on strengthening your individual artistic profile.
 You can choose elective subjects within all the subject areas covered by the Danish National School of Performing Arts (acting, musical theatre, performing arts production, theatre and performance making and dance and choreography).

-In their second year, all students must engage in an international project which aims to build an international network.
+In the second year, all students must engage in an international project which aims to build an international network.
 You can either become an exchange student at one of the partner institutions of The Danish National School of Performing Arts or an intern in a relevant international organisation in Denmark or abroad.

 Finally, the thesis represents the final project of your master’s degree.
 By developing and completing a major artistic work, you demonstrate your capability to independently initiate, organise, and conduct artistic projects.